Applying for Funding

 Examples of Successful Applications from Past Years

-In the past 4 years, BJA has funded over 500 COAP/COSSAP projects.
+In the past 4 years, BJA has funded over 500 COAP/COSSUP projects.
 The types of activities funded under the grant program, in past solicitations, include:

 • Support law enforcement agencies in identifying individuals in need of substance use and misuse treatment services and connecting these individuals to treatment services.
 A variety of approaches may be proposed including embedding substance use clinicians into patrol units or increasing a law enforcement agency’s analytic capability by hiring data analysts or epidemiologists.
 In areas where human trafficking is prevalent, law enforcement agencies may propose projects to strengthen the connection between human trafficking taskforces and substance use treatment providers.